Derby City Council uses a Strengths Based Approach for all work with children and families.

 The applicants should be advised of the personal information which will be required for the Court report.

 The applicants should be seen at home both jointly and separately.
 The child should also be seen in the company of the applicants to enable an assessment of the interaction and relationships.
 Any other members of the household should be interviewed and appropriate counselling provided.

-The child needs to know and have an understanding of his/her birth origins as well as to be aware of the implications of the Child Arrangements Order.
-She /he should be seen alone if the child is old enough and is willing to be seen alone.
+The child needs to know and have an understanding of their birth origins as well as to be aware of the implications of the Child Arrangements Order.
+The child should be seen alone if they are old enough and are willing to be seen alone.
 It is important to note that even young children can understand the difference between a 'parenting' parent and a 'birth' parent.
 It is essential that the child's views are recorded and taken into account.
 Where a child has strong bonds with the birth parents it is crucial that this matter is given careful consideration and contact issues addressed.

 Issues of any on-going contact should be discussed fully with all parties.
 Such arrangements may be made informally if all parties are in agreement or incorporated into the terms of the Child Arrangements Order.
 If there are any child protection concerns consideration may need to be given to on-going supervisory arrangements.
 In these circumstances, how able the applicants are to supervise contact and ensure the child's safety should also be assessed.
 A recommendation regarding contact may be made to the Court.
 However, contact is ultimately a matter for those with parental responsibility and this should be kept in mind when considering the merits of a child's future being secured through the mechanism of a statutory Order.

 If the child is a Child in Care, or known to the Local Authority, the Court will order a report from the local authority.